The purposes of site preparation are to:

 Ultimately, we want to provide better light, nutrients and moisture to make conditions favorable for germination, survival and growth.

-For information about prescribed burns, see our Fire page.
+For information about using prescribed fire, see our Fire page.

 Mechanical site preparation with heavy equipment can be divided into three categories: